GSA/ficam-playbooks/_playbooks/DIRA_intro.md

 -	Integrate DIRA into agency Risk Management Framework (RMF) processes; and
 -	Learn practices to implement DIRA processes.

-NIST publishes implementation guides (for more information, refer to [_NIST Special Publication 800-63-3: Digital Identity Guidelines_](https://pages.nist.gov/800-63-3){:target="_blank"}{:rel="noopener noreferrer"}) and frequently asked questions (FAQs) (NIST Special Publication 800-63-3: Digital Identity Guidelines, Frequently Asked Questions)  for agencies and service providers to use to create information technology solutions to meet these standards.
+NIST publishes implementation guides (for more information, refer to [NIST Special Publication 800-63-3: Digital Identity Guidelines](https://pages.nist.gov/800-63-3){:target="_blank"}{:rel="noopener noreferrer"}) and frequently asked questions (FAQs) (NIST Special Publication 800-63-3: Digital Identity Guidelines, Frequently Asked Questions)  for agencies and service providers to use to create information technology solutions to meet these standards.
 This playbook promotes consistency, effectiveness, and efficiency in your agency’s processes.

 ## How to Use This Playbook